vercel/next.js/docs/advanced-features/error-handling.md

 - Provide a way to reset the Application's state
 - Log error information

-Using a class component from React library, you can create an `ErrorBoundary` component.
-Here is an example:
+You can create an `ErrorBoundary` class component by extending `React.Component`.
+For example:

 ```jsx
 class ErrorBoundary extends React.Component {